harleydutton/tabula-rasa/tabula-rasa/meta/To Audit.md

 - dragonbane
 - death in space
 - powered by the apocalypse - fail-forward mechanics good for drama
-- blades in the dark
+- blades in the dark - frequently mentioned pbta game
+- candela obscura
 - gum shoe
 - gurps - only have to teach one system, front loaded difficulty
 - fate